 When it comes to good fats vs. bad fats, you might be confused to see trans fats listed under the “good” fats category.
 While most trans fats are very unhealthy and harmful, there’s a type of trans fat, known as vaccenic acid, found naturally in some foods like grass-fed meats and dairy fats.
 This type of fat can be found in animal products and dairy products like grass-fed butter and yogurt.

 - Possible protection against cancer risk

-One of the great aspects of the keto diet is the ability to eat plenty of filling, satisfying dietary fats like those mentioned above.
-However, we must also cover the types of fats you want to reduce or completely eliminate from your diet so as not to damage your health.
-It is popular on a ketogenic diet to just test and confirm you’re in ketosis, but the quality of the food still matters.
+One of the great aspects of the keto diet is the ability to eat plenty of filling, satisfying dietary fats.
+That said, it’s important to learn about the types of fats you may want to reduce (or completely eliminate) from your diet, as they can cause adverse health effects.

 Artificial trans fats are formed during food production through the processing of polyunsaturated fats.
-This is why it’s important to only choose PUFAs that are unprocessed and not overheated or altered.
+This is why it’s important to only choose PUFAs that are unprocessed, overheated, or otherwise altered.
 Not only does processing PUFAs create harmful free radicals, but trans fats are often created from oils that contain genetically modified seeds.